kern/filepizza/README.md

 The recommended way to deploy FilePizza is as a [Docker container](https://hub.docker.com/r/kern/filepizza).

+    $ docker run -p 8080:8080 -e PORT=8080 -it kern/filepizza:latest

-You can also install FilePizza via the command-line:
+You can also use [zeit/now](https://zeit.co/now):

-    $ npm install filepizza -g
-    $ filepizza

-You can specify the port that FilePizza's HTTP server uses by setting the `PORT` environment variable (default 3000):

-    $ env PORT=8080 filepizza
+    $ now --npm --public -e NODE_ENV=production

-If you'd like to use [Twilio's STUN/TURN service](https://www.twilio.com/stun-turn) for better connectivity behind NATs, you can specify your SID and token like so:
+If you'd like to use [Twilio's STUN/TURN service](https://www.twilio.com/stun-turn) for better connectivity behind NATs, you can specify your SID and token using the `TWILIO_SID` and `TWILIO_TOKEN` environment variables, respectively.

-    $ env TWILIO_SID=abcdef TWILIO_TOKEN=ghijkl filepizza

 ## Development

     $ git clone https://github.com/kern/filepizza.git
     $ npm install
+    $ npm build
-    $ npm run watch
+    $ npm start

 FilePizza is an isomorphic React application which uses the Flux application architecture.
 ES6 features are used liberally and compiled using Babel.
 Views are rendered on the server, store data is serialized and sent to the client, which then picks up where the server left off.

 Both client and server JavaScript files can be found in `lib/`. `lib/server.js` and `lib/client.js` are the server and client entrypoints, respectively. `lib/components/`, `lib/stores/`, and `lib/actions/` contain the corresponding Flux modules, implemented using [alt](https://github.com/goatslacker/alt). `lib/routes.js` serves as the isomorphic routes file using [react-router](https://github.com/rackt/react-router).

-Stylesheets are automatically compiled using Stylus and are available at `/css`.
-Client-side JavaScript is compiled using Browserify and is available at `/js`.
+Client-side JavaScript and CSS are compiled using webpack and are available at `/app.js`.

 ## FAQ